 history with them.
 Even if that history hasn’t happened yet.”–Here We Are Now

 Wow, Pamplemousse!
 I think this book found me at the right time in my life.
 Here We Are Now is short and expands over a few days, but I also enjoyed that flashbacks of the main character’s parents falling in and out love is littered throughout the pages.
 I really connected with the main character Taliah, who is definitely a hard shell to crack.
 But I loved that although she is sarcastic, smart, and funny, she also holds a tight rope around her emotions.
 She is cautious with letting people in, but I liked that her journey to meet her father and his family for the very first time, opens up her world to new challenges and emotional breakthroughs.

 I don’t want to give too much away in regards to the plot, because it is very straight forward and well-focused on Taliah, a teenager, meeting her father, a well-known rock star, for the very first time.
 And throughout the pages, Taliah pushes herself to open up to her dad, discover unknown information about her mom, and meet her long lost family.
 And importantly she matures and discovers things about herself.

 Here We Are Now is very straight-forward and focuses a lot on modern day scenarios, such as familial conflicts, diversity, biracial relationships, and tough love.
 I found myself laughing a lot during this book, because these characters are so witty and heartwarming.
 But there are also some parts that are heartbreaking, and these moments are so raw and gritty and realistic.
 In the end, I liked that the conclusion of this book leaves the characters wide open for new possibilities and room to grow, instead of a simple “happily ever after” ending.

-NOTE: I was not provided a copy of this book by the author or the publisher in an exchange for a review.
-I bought this book with my own funds and reviewed it at my own discretion.
+NOTE: I was not provided a copy of this book by the author or the publisher in exchange for a review.
+I bought this book with my own funds, and I reviewed the book at my own discretion.
 All statements and opinions in this review are mine.